telerik/document-processing-docs/knowledge-base/populate-table-data-mail-merge.md

 # Description

-Learn how to generate a Word (.DOCX) document that contains a table with a header row and an item row merge field.
+Learn how to generate a Word (.DOCX) document that contains a [Table]({%slug radwordsprocessing-model-table%}) with a header row and an item row merge field.
 Then, passing a collection of records, automatically populate the data rows.

 # Solution

-To achieve the desired result, you can use the Nested Mail Merge functionality and populate the data rows automatically.
+To achieve the desired result, you can use the [Nested Mail Merge]({%slug radwordsprocessing-editing-mail-merge%}) functionality that [RadWordsProcessing]({%slug radwordsprocessing-overview%}) offers and populate the data rows automatically.

 Here's a sample code snippet that demonstrates how to achieve this: